 There are also audience awards which are awarded to the Best of Fest, Best Narrative Feature, Best Documentary Feature and our Altered States films (new American independent films).
 The films are voted on by members of our audience at each individual screening.

 Rules & Terms

 Criteria for Submission:

-• FOR NORTH CAROLINA STUDENTS WHO WANT TO SUBMIT FOR FREE – PLEASE SUBMIT VIA RIVERRUN’S WEBSITE - http://riverrunfilm.com/submit-a-film/
+• FOR NC STUDENTS WHO WANT TO SUBMIT FOR FREE – PLEASE SUBMIT VIA RIVERRUN’S WEBSITE - http://riverrunfilm.com/submit-a-film/

-• All entries must be postmarked no later than December 1, 2016 for submission.
+• All entries must be sent or postmarked no later than December 1, 2017.

 • All films must be in English or have English subtitles.
 Non-subtitled or dubbed foreign language films will not be considered.